Ryan Higgins (cricketer, born 1995): Career

 Higgins began his career with Middlesex, making his professional debut in the 2014 NatWest t20 Blast against Somerset in 2014.
 He took his first five-wicket haul against Hampshire at the Rose Bowl in the 2016 NatWest t20 Blast.
 Having initially only played for Middlesex's limited overs sides, he made his first-class debut against Yorkshire in June 2017.

 Frustrated by a lack of first team opportunities, Higgins moved to Gloucestershire at the end of the 2017 season.
 In 2019, he was part of the side that won promotion from the County Championship Division Two, scoring a total of 958 runs and taking 50 wickets over the season.
 In September 2019, Higgins was shortlisted for the Professional Cricketers Association, Players Player of the Year award.

 In August 2022, it was announced that Higgins would be returning to Middlesex on a four-year deal at the end of the season.
 The following month, he moved to the club on loan for the remainder of the 2022 County Championship, helping them win promotion to Division One ahead of his permanent return.

 Higgins represented Welsh Fire in the 2021 and 2022 seasons of The Hundred, before being selected by London Spirit in 2024.
 He also represented the Southern Rocks in the 2024-25 Logan Cup.

+In March 2026, Higgins signed a "long-term" contract extension with Middlesex although the exact terms of the deal, including the length of the agreement, were not made public.